samoht/assemblage/README.md

   [wikipedia](http://en.wikipedia.org/wiki/Assemblage_(art))

-The *Assemblage* toolbox provides an API and a set of binaries to configure, manage, and use OCaml projects.
+The *Assemblage* toolbox provides an API and a set of binaries to setup, manage, and use OCaml projects.

 ### Status